 Chocolataria Equador is a premium brand of handcrafted chocolates from Porto.
 When you enter the store it is hard to choose from its careful selection of products that vary in size, format and origin.
 You can go for bonbons, pralinès, truffles, tablets, as well as coffees and hot chocolates.

-A great time to head to Chocolataria Equador is during the Christmas season, because they usually display the most sensational chocolate Christmas tree.
+A great time to head to Chocolataria Equador is during the Christmas season in Porto, because it usually displays the most sensational chocolate Christmas tree.

 There are two stores in Porto from Chocolataria Equador but for me, the most beautiful one is located at Rua de Sá da Bandeira.